 - KUCIMAT MPA Support Fund: This fund is used to support City Management Fellows in the MPA Program.
 Uses include but are not restricted to: attending professional conferences, participating in part-time internships, and conducting research with local governments.
 Priority is given to activities that allow the student to engage with professionals at practice so that they can apply classroom knowledge in the real world.

-- Ethan Allen and Ed Stene Lecture Series: This fund is used to support faculty and guest speakers in the School of Public Affairs and Administration at the University of Kansas.
+- Ethan Allen and Ed Stene Lecture Series: Established by alum Jerry Smith, this fund is used to support faculty and guest speakers in the School of Public Affairs and Administration at the University of Kansas.

 Over the years, our degree programs have been fortunate to receive the following scholarships for the benefit and ongoing education of students in the School.
 Donors include alumni and those associated with the development of our School.
 These scholarships provide the basis to attract some of the brightest and best students from around the nation.
 Contributions can be made to any of these to help grow the level of support they provide.